 4. Sell When RSI Crosses Back Below 70 from Above

-Note the blue line and watch for the security to establish a higher-low to confirm the rebound and that the bottom is in.
+Watch for the security to establish a higher-low to confirm the rebound and that the bottom is in.

 5. Buy After a Security Holds Above a Major Support Level

-Note the red line and watch for the security to establish a lower-high to confirm that it has in fact topped out.
+Watch for the security to establish a lower-high to confirm that it has in fact topped out.

 If your long position is trading near the upper-resistance boundary of its longer-term channel, it’s time to lock-in some profits as pullbacks generally follow.